rafaelnduarte/Portfolio/README.md

   <img src="rafaelnd_ds.png" >
 </p>

-## Data Scientist and Collaborator at Sigmoidal for Data Science
+## Data Scientist and Collaborator at Sigmoidal.ai

 As a Data Scientist, I’m constantly looking for new challenges.
 Working at Sigmoidal.ai has helped me have an efficient, analytical and consistent approach to Data Science Projects.
 I’m always looking forward to